trulleberg/ontap-ansible-lod/readme.md

 # NetApp Automation Jumpstart
 Welcome to my collection of automation demos.
 This repository holds my first steps of Ansible Automation, please be aware that this is in an early stage.

-Many Thanks to my colleague Adiran, who started this [here](https://github.com/AdrianBronder/ntap-automation)
+Many Thanks to my colleague Adrian, who started this [here](https://github.com/AdrianBronder/ntap-automation)

 ## Changes:
 * 20210201 HB Intial release